Cheukting/py03_101/README.md

 print(p1.say_hello("John"))
 ```

-Before we move on to the next exercise, let's try one more thing.
+It works!
 Let say we will also take the name of the conference and welcoming people to that conference in `say_hello`:

 ```
 /// Take name and conference to say hello